1256coder/1256coder/README.md

 ### 🚀 About Me

-Software engineer who loves clean APIs, fast feedback loops, and good coffee.
+Software engineer who loves clean APIs, fast feedback loops and good coffee.
 I build things for the web and write about what I learn.

 🔭 &nbsp;I'm currently working on **A MongoDB Based Project**
 💬 &nbsp;Ask me about **API Design, JavaScript, MongoDB, DSA, web dev**